kolenaIO/kolena/docs/dataset/quickstart.md

     To upload new model results, from the Details tab of the dataset, click on “Upload Model Results” in the upper right.
     Then, select “Upload from cloud storage”.
-Using the explorer, navigate to s3://kolena-public-datasets/300-W/results/ and select **model.csv**.
-This CSV file contains model results for each of the datapoints we uploaded to the dataset.
+Using the explorer, navigate to s3://kolena-public-datasets/300-W/results/ and select `random.csv` This CSV file contains model results for the random keypoints model for each of the datapoints we uploaded to the dataset.

     ??? note "Generating Model Results"
         See the [`keypoint_detetction/upload_results.py`](https://github.com/kolenaIO/kolena/blob/trunk/examples/dataset/keypoint_detection/keypoint_detection/upload_results.py)